 - Water – Water is another thing that plants need for proper growth.
 Invest in a water-saving soaker that delivers water to the roots of the plant for optimum usage.
 Watering from overhead can also cause mildew to form on the leaves, especially if the leaves are wet in the evening.

 - Fertilizer – Fertilizer helps to boost the growth of the plant, providing it nutrition to yeild bigger crops.
-Organic fertilizer can be well-rotted manure from plant-eating animals, packaged organic fertilizer, etc. If your soil is already rich and nutrient-packed, skip the fertilizer.
+The best organic fertilizer can be well-rotted manure from plant-eating animals, packaged organic fertilizer, etc. If your soil is already rich and nutrient-packed, skip the fertilizer.

 - Weeds – To prevent and reduce the growth of weeds in your soil, spread a thick layer of mulch on the soil.
 This layer will create a barrier between the weeds and direct sunlight, while also preventing them from germinating.
 For Organic mulch you can use cocoa hulls, newspaper, weed-free straw, etc., as these things will add nutrients to the soil while decomposing.